-I went online to see what photos other people take so I know what I’m walking into.
+I went online to see what photos other people had taken so I knew what I walking into.
 There were photos from the outside and there were a few taken from inside which captured some great photos.
-I even messaged someone and asked how did they sneak in.
+I even messaged someone and asked how they snuck in.
 But got no response.
 Understandable, I’m sure they don’t want to get in trouble for trespassing.

 When we arrived, my daughter said the castle looked scary.
-Well, it do.
-You have this abandoned warehouse with busted windows and then there is this big abandoned castle.
-Not to mention the big gloomy clouds that passed by when we was there.
+Well, it does.
+You have this abandoned warehouse with busted windows and then there is this big abandoned castle that looks like it should be a part of the Grims Fairy Tales.
+Not to mention the big gloomy clouds that passed by when we were there.

 Gingerbread Castle History

-There has been several different owners through the years with promises of restoring the castle.
+There have been several different owners through the years with promises of restoring the castle.
 This was a cool gem to see.
-I hope it gets the restoration that it desperately need.
+I hope it gets the restoration that it desperately needs.
 This will be a great attraction to visit and I’m sure the town would love the smell of sweet gingerbread again.